 See above answer. (also, these almost never work and are often dangerous, just no)

 This changes from cycle to cycle depending on how my hormones are doing.
 Typically I am on a follicle stimulation injectable medication of some kind such as Follistim or Gonal-F as well as a follicle stimulation pill.
 I also do a ovulation triggering injection and sometimes have to use a ovulation prevention medication such as Cetrotide to prevent early ovulation.
 Most cycles I also end up using a progesterone suppository to help support a possible pregnancy.

 - What is causing your infertility?

 Our infertility is actually 3 fold.
 I do not ovulate regularly.
-This has been attributed to high prolactin, though I do technically fall under the diagnostic guidelines for PCOS.
+This has been attributed to high prolactin, though I do technically fall under the diagnostic guidelines for PCOS (this may have changed since having the girls, but we don’t know).
 Matthew also has a fertility issue in that he has a high seminal volume.
 What this basically means is that while his sperm count is fine the volume of the fluid that the sperm is in lowers the concentration enough to effectively lower his sperm count to levels that are not high enough.
 We also have a fertilization issue, where basically my eggs and Matthew’s sperm are not compatible for some reason so they will not combine and fertilize.

 - Have you tried not trying?